- CLO Virtual Fashion

 About Me

-I am a researcher in physical simulation, geometry processing, and computational design with a focus on developing robust differentiable simulation techniques and their applications to computer animation, digital design, computational fabrication, biomechanics, and robotics.
-My research has been recognized by the ACM SIGGRAPH Outstanding Doctoral Dissertation Award (2024), SCA Doctoral Dissertation Award (2024), Adobe Research Fellowship (2022), Dean's Dissertation Fellowship (2022–2023), and Jacob T. Schwartz Ph.D.
+A researcher specializing in physical simulation, geometry processing, and computational design, I develop robust, differentiable simulation techniques with applications spanning computer animation, digital design, computational fabrication, biomechanics, and robotics.
+My work has been recognized with prestigious awards, including the ACM SIGGRAPH Outstanding Doctoral Dissertation Award (2024) and the SCA Doctoral Dissertation Award (2024), as well as the Adobe Research Fellowship (2022), Dean's Dissertation Fellowship (2022–2023), and Jacob T. Schwartz Ph.D.
 Fellowship (2021).

-I am currently a Research Scientist at CLO Virtual Fashion, makers of the Academy Award-winning1,2 Marvelous Designer and industry-defining CLO software.
-At CLO, we harness the power of simulation technology to empower creators and fashion designers to design and visualize clothing in a virtual environment.
-Simulation research is a core component of our product's success, featuring cutting-edge techniques in material behavior, drape mechanics, and human body dynamics to achieve unparalleled realism and efficiency in the virtual design process.
-Sustainability is one of our core principles that is important to me, and I am excited to be part of a team that is helping companies and users to create less physical samples, material, and resource waste.
+Currently, I am a Research Scientist at CLO Virtual Fashion, the creators of the Academy Award-winning1,2 Marvelous Designer and the industry-leading CLO software.
+At CLO, we leverage simulation technology to empower fashion designers and creators to design and visualize clothing virtually.
+My research focuses on developing cutting-edge techniques in material behavior, drape mechanics, and human body dynamics to achieve exceptional realism and efficiency in virtual design.
+I am passionate about CLO's commitment to sustainability, contributing to a team that helps companies and users reduce physical samples, material waste, and resource consumption.

-Previously, I was a Postdoctoral Associate at MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) and part of the Algorithmic Design Group.
-At MIT, I worked with Professor Mina Konaković Luković and others on research in differentiable simulation and metamaterial design.
+Prior to joining CLO, I was a Postdoctoral Associate at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), working with Prof. Mina Konaković Luković and the Algorithmic Design Group on differentiable simulation and metamaterial design.

-I earned my Bachelor of Science in Computer Science with a minor in Mathematics from George Mason University in 2017.
-While there, I worked with Professor Yotam Gingold as an Undergraduate Research Assistant in the Creativity and Graphics Lab.
-Our work in texture mapping, 3D modeling, and numerical optimization culminated in the publication of "Seamless: Seam erasure and seam-aware decoupling of shape from mesh resolution" at SIGGRAPH Asia 2017.
+My undergraduate research in the Creativity and Graphics Lab at George Mason University, where I earned my B.S. in Computer Science with a minor in Mathematics (2017), laid the foundation for my career.
+Working with Prof. Yotam Gingold, I explored texture mapping, 3D modeling, and numerical optimization, culminating in the publication of "Seamless: Seam erasure and seam-aware decoupling of shape from mesh resolution" at SIGGRAPH Asia (2017).

 News